-The Teen-Longitudinal Assessment of Bariatric Surgery (Teen-LABS) consortium is made up of five clinical centers and a data coordinating center.
+The Teen-Longitudinal Assessment of Bariatric Surgery (Teen-LABS) consortium is made up of six clinical centers and a data coordinating center.
 Teen-LABS is built upon the framework constructed by the LABS consortium, a group of surgeons, physicians and scientists dedicated to study of adult bariatric surgical outcomes.

 The goal of Teen-LABS is to facilitate coordinated clinical, epidemiological and behavioral research in the field of adolescent bariatric surgery, through the cooperative development of common clinical protocols and a bariatric surgery database that will collect information from participating clinical centers performing bariatric surgery on teenagers.